-In this respect HRNSW officers and contractors should not improperly use their official powers or position, or allow them to be improperly used.
-They also should ensure that any conflict that may arise between personal interests and official duties is resolved in favour of the public interest, and they should disclose fraud, corruption, and maladministration of which the officer or contractor becomes aware.
-If an officer or contractor is concerned about the repercussions of making such a disclosure, they are able to reply on HRNSW's Whistleblower Policy, which provides appropriate protections, providing a disclosure is made in accordance with that policy.
-This Whistleblower Policy is available on HRNSW's website.
+In this respect, HRNSW officers and contractors should not improperly use their official powersor position or allow them to be improperly used.
+They also must ensure that any conflict that arise between personal interests and official duties is resolved in favour of the public interest, and they must disclose fraud, corruption, and maladministration of which the officer or contractor becomes aware.
+If an officer or contractor is concerned about the repercussions of making such a disclosure, they can rely on the Whistleblower Policy.